simplecrawler/simplecrawler/README.markdown

 *	`crawler.stripQuerystring` -
 	Specify to strip querystring parameters from URLs.
 Defaults to false.
 *	`crawler.discoverResources` -
 	Use simplecrawler's internal resource discovery function.
-Defaults to true.
-	(switch it off if you'd prefer to discover and queue resources yourself!)
+You can replace it with your own function, which must accept a buffer and a queueItem, and add the discovered resources to the crawler queue:

+		crawler.discoverResources = function(buf, queueItem) {
+			// scan buffer for URLs, and then:
+			...
+			crawler.queueURL(aDiscoveredURL, queueItem);
+			...
+		};

 *	`crawler.discoverRegex` -
 	Array of regex objects that simplecrawler uses to discover resources.
 *	`crawler.cache` -